WilliamMurray-research/Bash_Tools/ResourceTracking/README.md

 ```

 > [!NOTE]
-> If an empty string `""` is passed for the researcher or project name, the script will gracefully default to `"Unknown Researcher"` or `"Unassigned Project"` respectively to prevent blank data gaps.
+> If an empty string `""` is passed for the researcher or project name, the script will default to `"Unknown Researcher"` or `"Unassigned Project"` respectively to prevent blank data gaps.

 ### 2. `track_job.sh`